Ali Zaraay

 For the 28th edition of the Joop Swart Masterclass, we brought together 12 emerging photographers from around the world to develop a project, and develop the tools to make a viable career in photography.

-The participants will share their developing projects, covering a wide array of topics, from explorations of love amid war to the profound impact of conflict on people’s lives, on 1 November 2024.
+The participants' developing projects cover a wide array of topics, from explorations of love amid war to the profound impact of conflict on people’s lives.
 Collectively, their work highlights the concerning state of the world and the resilience of communities and journalists worldwide.
-Register here to join the online event.

 Launched in 1994, the Joop Swart Masterclass is World Press Photo’s best-known educational program for emerging photographers, encouraging new and diverse approaches to photojournalism, documentary photography and visual storytelling.
 After a three-year hiatus, the Joop Swart Masterclass returns this year, with a focus on the MENA region, thanks to funding from the Porticus Foundation.